martinfrances107/rust_d3_geo/README.md

 ## Unimplemented sections of the library.

+Support for a custom projection is not yet supported.
+For an example of this see the test labelled "projection.fitExtent(…) custom projection"

 I am trying to get a program of mine to run faster, but I want this to eventually be a true library port.
 So feel free to add suggestions to my todo list.

 Here is a list of the currently supported projections.